fulfilio/dtc-claude-skills/README.md

 3. Include all three markdown files (SKILL.md, README.md, QUICK_REFERENCE.md)
 4. Submit a pull request

-Your skill will be automatically packaged and deployed as part of the fulfil.io website build process once merged.
+Your skill will be automatically packaged and deployed to GitHub Pages via GitHub Actions once merged.

 For contribution guidelines and skill development best practices, see the [documentation](https://fulfil.io/resources/claude-skills) and [SKILLS_BEST_PRACTICES.md](SKILLS_BEST_PRACTICES.md).